 - Portal (2007) — once you place some portals, the world becomes a manifold with boundary.

-- Fragments of Euclid, Paradox Vector — these games are on Escheresque Euclidean manifolds.
+- Paradox Vector —a first-person shooter in an Escheresque Euclidean manifold.
 Escheresque like in Escher’s Relativity or Another World: the directions are not consistent.
-Fragments of Euclid is a puzzle game while Paradox Vector is an FPS.

 Other notable games which are geometrically weird